 The Yale Farm is getting ready to kick off the fall Seed to Salad program, a local elementary school outreach initiative by the Yale Sustainable Food Program.
 Starting Sept.
-25, two second-grade classrooms from Worthington Hooker School will come to the farm on Tuesdays and Wednesdays to learn about plant anatomy, seed cycles, composting and nutrition.
+25, two second-grade classrooms from Worthington Hooker School will come to the farm on Tuesdays and Wednesdays to learn about plant anatomy, seed cycles, techniques like seed coating, composting and nutrition.

 Started in 2008 by Justin Freiberg FES ’10, the current director of the Yale Landscape Lab, the Seed to Salad program began with the goal of engaging Yale undergraduates, interested community members, public school teachers and students in an outdoor classroom setting.

 In Connecticut, second graders study a science curriculum with units on soil and plants, according to Christine Amato Prekulaj, a second-grade teacher at Worthington Hooker.
 She explained that lessons at the Yale Farm offer a hands-on component to what her students are learning.

 “They are more knowledgeable and have more of an interest in where their food comes from,” Amato Prekulaj said of her students after they participated in the program.
 “We also have a school garden, which allows them to take what they learn in the fall and apply it.”

 The program comprises five weekly sessions lasting an hour each.
 In a typical Seed to Salad session, volunteers and leaders, who are known as “Big Farmers,” meet 15 minutes before the students arrive to plan out the day.
 The “Little Farmers,” or students, then arrive, and begin each session with the Seed to Seed Dance, in which the Little Farmers act out the cycle of plant growth and subsequent pollination and seed production, according Jacqueline Munno, the program’s coordinator.